AlphaDDA: Strategies for Adjusting the Playing Strength of a Fully Trained AlphaZero System to a Suitable Human Training Partner: Introduction

 \section{Introduction}

-Artificial intelligence (AI) technology is significantly developing and shows its fantastic ability in various fields.
-One of the AI research fields is developing a super-human level AI player playing board games.
-Researchers have achieved that an AI player has won the top human players at some board games: Checker, Chess \citep{Campbell:2002}, and Othello \citep{Buro:1997}.
-Surprisingly, in 2016 AlphaGo \citep{Silver:2016}, which is Go-playing AI, has defeated one of the top Go players, but the best Go software did not even have a decent chance against average amateur players before 2016 \citep{Li:2018}.
-Furthermore, AlphaZero \citep{Silver:2018} can play various board games and perform better than the other super-human level AIs at Chess, Shogi, and Go.
-Thus, at traditional board games, a game-playing AI player already obtains a super-human skill.
+Artificial intelligence (AI) has witnessed rapid advances in recent years and has shown remarkable applicability in various fields.
+One of the research domains in AI is developing a superhuman-level AI for playing board games.
+Researchers have demonstrated that AI can defeat top-ranked human players in certain board games such as checkers, chess \citep{Campbell:2002}, and Othello \citep{Buro:1997}.
+In 2016, AlphaGo \citep{Silver:2016}, which is Go-playing AI, defeated one of the top Go players; however, the best Go software did not even have a decent chance against average amateur players before 2016 \citep{Li:2018}.
+Furthermore, AlphaZero \citep{Silver:2018} can play various board games and perform better than other superhuman-level AIs at chess, Shogi, and Go.
+Thus, in traditional board games, game-playing AI has already been shown to demonstrate superhuman skills.

-Here, the problem is that a game-playing AI player with a super-human skill is too strong against general human players.
-When a human plays a game with a too strong AI player, it easily defeats the human player and will make them frustrated.
-However, a too weak AI player is also not desirable because a human player easily defeats the AI player and will be bored.
+However, the problem is that a game-playing AI with superhuman skills is too strong for general human players.
+When a human plays against an AI that is too strong, it easily defeats the human player, leading to frustration.
+In contrast, an AI that is too weak is also not desirable because a human player can easily defeat the AI, and thus the player will not feel challenged.
 In both cases, a human player will consequently leave the game.